lifeanddeath/lifeanddeath.github.io/_posts/04-02-2017-Linux-Failure-to-Download.md

 <pre><b>sudo apt-get remove --purge ttf-mscorefonts-installer
 sudo apt-get install ubuntu-restricted-extras</b>
      </pre>
-use these two lines of codes respectively and you are ready to go ! <p>
+use these two lines of commands respectively and you are ready to go ! <p>

 <p>Sincerely,Ahmet</p>